Freight consolidation takes the various shipping arrangements a business may engage in and pulls them into one dedicated

 5. Multi-Mode Transportation

 Road, rail, air, and sea are all options available to logistics providers for shipping products.
-Although a single trucking company may focus on trucking, their business relationships and warehouse locations are designed with multi-mode transportation in mind, which is the standard for modern business systems.
+Although a single trucking company focuses only on trucking, their business relationships and warehouse locations are designed with multi-mode transportation in mind, which is the standard for modern business systems.

 A good logistics relationship will provide you with better access for those times that you have to ship a container overseas.

 6. Reduced Risk

 Wrecks happen.
 This is a fact that anyone in transportation understands and mitigates, and is the basis of risk management in shipping.
 Dedicated shipping systems provide reduced risk by using the experience of a dedicated team to manage that risk, from the truck mechanics to dispatch and the drivers themselves.
 Consolidated freight also reduces the risk because there are fewer trips traveled to the total order of the product.

 Shipping freight via one-time arrangements and LTL carriers may seem like a good option when you are in need, but for many businesses, the costs are too high.
 If your business regularly deals with inventory or a finished product, investing the time and energy into a logistics partner like CWI Logistics will enable benefits in all these areas.